 - difficulty swallowing and breathing

-The following are some of the potential causes of a goiter:
+The following are some of the

 - iodine deficiency